bitcointranscripts/bitcointranscripts/wasabi/research-club/cjdns.md

 It's all centralized.
 And it's centralized in the hands of companies that don't necessarily like us.
 I mean, all you need to do is go read the newspaper, read the New York Times or read any one of these newspapers or TV stations.
-And frankly, these are TV stations that haven't turned an honest profit in 20 years and they are being controlled by the centralized centralized power structures and these they are are telling the story now that we are the enemy.
+And frankly, these are TV stations that haven't turned an honest profit in 20 years and they are being controlled by the centralized power structures and they are are telling the story now that we are the enemy.
 We are the enemy of the people.
-We are, because we're doing Bitcoin mining or any kind of encryption, crypto mining, that we are, we need to be shut down.
+We are, because we're doing Bitcoin mining or any kind of crypto mining, that we need to be shut down.
 We need to be stopped.
-And this, this saber rattling that we're seeing about how it's the biggest environmental disaster in history.
+And this saber rattling that we're seeing about how it's the biggest environmental disaster in history.
 And to be clear here, this is not the biggest environmental disaster in history for a couple of reasons.
 One is because it's actually not that big.
 To give you a reference, Russia flares off three times as much energy in gas, just from oil wells that have gas coming out.